 Other places to stay in Kuching Sarawak

 I enjoyed staying at Grand Margherita because of its ideal location next to the Sarawak River.
 In the evening I explored all the neighbourhood on foot.
-There are plenty of budget hotels located with half a kilometre of Grand Margherita.
+There are plenty of budget hotels located within half a kilometre of Grand Margherita.
 Exploring Jalan Abell and Jalan Padungan.
 There is plenty of mid-range and budget accommodation available in this part of the city with easy access to cheap cafes and restaurants.

 The shopping centre adjacent to the hotel has a number of cafes, stores, book shops and salons.
 Places to eat in the vicinity of Grand Margherita include